Please read our important disclaimers before using this content

 Why witness statements matter: Corroborating testimony from neutral third parties destroys credibility of false allegations.

-If she has history of making false claims:
+If the other party has a history of making false claims:

 - Previous protective order petitions (dismissed or denied)